Boost Immunity and be Healthier

 There are so many options out there and plenty of apps to choose from as well.
 Down Dog is one of my favorite apps for yoga and has added HIIT (high intensity interval training) and meditation apps.
 You choose!
 If walking (then maybe jogging to running) is the direction you choose and you are outdoors and not on a treadmill, you will also obtain additional amounts of oxygen to the lungs.
 Be cautious though if you live in more polluted areas.

 It is necessary to avoid smoking and excess alcohol intake in order to boost your immunity.
-Replace alcohol intake with hemp infused drinks and stop smoking by changing your smoking-related routines and behaviors by avoiding triggers, and distracting yourself.
 Smoking decreases the lung’s capability to take in oxygen therefore damaging the lungs and respiratory system.
 To aid in the respiratory system boosting immunity, slow and deep breathing exercises will increase the amount of oxygen in the blood.
 A simple four count breathing technique (inhale for the count of four, hold for the count of four, exhale for the count of four for a minimum of four rounds) will aid in relaxation, decrease stress levels, and improve your oxygen intake.
 Breathing through the nose is recommended versus mouth breathing as the nose can filter out allergens and dust, add moisture to the air you breathe in and produces nitric oxide to dilate blood vessels distributing oxygen to your body.

 A restful night’s sleep of seven to nine hours will also increase immunity.
 Create a bedtime routine that will allow for the sleep you need.
 Avoid stimulation (watching TV, computer or exercising) for a minimum of one hour before bed as these are stimulants for the brain not allowing it to shut down appropriately.
 Consider a soothing cup of tea, an Epsom salt bath with therapeutic grade essential oils added or reading a book.